equinor/fusion-bmt/README.md

 ```

 ## Backend
-The backend is build using .NET Core 3.1.
+The backend is build using .NET 5.0.
 We use GraphQL to handle requests
 to the backend, and [Hot Chocolate](https://github.com/ChilliCream/hotchocolate)
 is used as the implementation in .NET.